zeus-12/uxie/README.md

 - [ ] replace prisma w. drizzle and use edge runtime for chat
 - [ ] setup permissions inside liveblocks dashboard
+- [ ] see if u can see all the users in the liveblocks room, (and display it at top)
 - [ ] fix `.tippy-arrow` appearing on screen at all times => added a temp fix. still appears when hovered over the pdf reader
 - [ ] areahighlight from pdf => imagelink stored on editor is base64 one => possible soln: store it as base64 to the notes, then in the same addhighlighttonotes function upload it to uploadthing, and then update the url of the block in the notes. => would prob need to create a custom block for this, else there'd be a noticable lag. => open issue https://github.com/TypeCellOS/BlockNote/issues/410
 - [ ] abstract userIsOwner and userHasAccess (either collab or owner) to a separate trpc procedure. => api called `experimental_standaloneMiddleware`: but